 The carbs found in yogurt are simple sugars—mainly lactose and galactose.
 These make for quick and easy energy.
 Thankfully, yogurt is also loaded with protein, which counteracts the quick sugars and slows digestion.

 Hummus is usually made from chickpeas, sesame seed paste, oil, and lemon.
 Chickpeas contain fiber and complex carbs while the sesame seed paste and oil have healthy fats.
-You won’t get any sugar crashes here.
+So, you won’t get any sugar crashes here.

 Avocados are also a great source of healthy fats and contain fiber (which accounts for 80% of carbs in avocados).
 B vitamins in avocados are also helpful for mitochondria, which control cellular energy.